EnvisionDoc/api_en/overview.md

 }
 ```

+### Public Request Parameters (Connection Service, etc.)

+The public request parameters for the connection service, model service, asset service, event service, and asset tree service APIs are as follows:

 #### Projection Parameter

-The Projection parameter is used to crop the returned data result set.
+The ``projection`` parameter is used to crop the returned data result set.
 Its data type is String Array.
 Each of the string represents a result field that needs to be returned in the returned result.
 Any fields that are not specified in the projection would not be returned in the result set.
 When specifying a field, you can use:

 .. list-table::
+   :widths: 40 60
+   :header-rows: 1

    * - Symbol
      - Description